francetr/times-2dfilter/Rapport.md

 Through this work, we were able to study the different process used for 2D filtering.
 The final goal was to implement these filters in JS using the `times` API.

 Since convolution is a process which can be parallelized, the next goal is to implement this process for GPU computing.
 We will then use the webGL technology and convert our different algorithms in order to use them with it.

+Some extra testing is still needed in order to spot possible errors, but the tests we realized were all a sucess and the results were all corrects.

+The implementation in webGL is now our main idea and we will focus on this to increase our time processing for the differents algorithms we used.

 ## References
 1. Rasband, W.S., ImageJ, U. S. National Institutes of Health, Bethesda, Maryland, USA, https://imagej.nih.gov/ij/, 1997-2016.